memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/delete.md

 This will however result in an error because `DELETE` can only be used on nodes that have no relationships.

-## 2. Delete a node and its relationships
+## 2. Deleting a node and its relationships

 The `DELETE` clause can be used to delete a node along with all of its relationships with the keyword `DETACH`.